CMARIXTechnolabs/HubSpot-custom-fields-for-blog-post/README.md

 ## Description ##
-This guide helps to create a custom field for a blog post of the HubSpot & how to get custom fields value in Huble code.
+This guide helps to create a custom field for a blog post of the HubSpot & how to get custom fields value in Hubble code.

 #### A. Create custom field ####
 **Step 1**: Create a custom module and Add custom option like boolean.